jamieshorten/CV/CV.md

 - Delivered highly desired changes for customers using the E-Discovery product.
 This included leading the implementation of a feature to allow querying a customer's index using Lucene Query Syntax.
 To do this a significant addition to the search backend were as necessary.
 A large number of javascript bugs were fixed and significant missing functionality was added as part of this effort.

-- Assisted in moving a very large SAS email archiving service from an on premiss data center to Azure.
+- Assisted in moving a very large SAS email archiving service from an on premiss data centre to Azure.
 Once the transition was complete I assisted in reducing the costs of running the service by more than 60%.
 This involved analysing performance and load on machines and right-sizing them or merging roles onto a single machine.

 - Worked on the integration of an internal classification engine into EV.Cloud this allows the customer to search their archived content by what type of data they have and gain insight into where they might have issues with regulatory compliance.
 A custom proxy was needed to integrate the classification configuration page with the rest of the system securely.